scipy-conference/scipy_proceedings/papers/greenfield/scipy2010etcpaper.rst

 - What instrument will be used?
 What kind of observing mode (e.g., imaging, spectroscopy, coronography, or target acquisition).
 What filters or gratings?
 What detector parameters?
 - What kind of source?
 In particular, what are the spectral details of the source.
 Any dust extinction or redshifts involved?
 - How bright is the source?
 How is the brightness to be specified?
-- How much area around image or spectral feature do you plan to use to extract signal?
+- How much area arou.. figure or spectral feature do you plan to use to extract signal?
 Is it a point source or is it extended?
 - What kinds of sky background levels do you expect?

 All of these choices affect the answer.
 Some of them involve many possible options.